tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 How to get the app
 ------------------

-This app is currently in a beta state.
 Builds are available through the f-droid repo of @izzydroid: <https://android.izzysoft.de/repo.php>.

 You get builds for testing here: <https://kaffeemitkoffein.de/nextcloud/index.php/s/NxjPfLNfAfYB9PN>